dmaciejewski1/CloneLogger/README.md

   //----configure CloneEngine----
-  const OVERWRITE_FOR_ALL_OPS = 'yes'; // allows CloneEngine to delete existing (Destination Db) table and replaces with new one const TIMEZONE = 'local'; // uses ISO Standard Timestamp... choose either 'utc' or 'local' const DISPLAY_MESSAGES_ON_CONSOLE = 'yes'; // configures CloneEngine messages to display on console const RUN_TYPE = 'sync'; // choose to run operations either "sync" (synchronously) or "async" (asynchronously) const STOP_ON_ERROR = 'yes'; // when running synchronously... upon an error: if 'yes' is selected, no further operations will be run
+  const OVERWRITE_FOR_ALL_OPS = 'yes'; // allows CloneEngine to delete existing (Destination Db) table and replaces with new one const TIMEZONE = 'local'; // uses ISO Standard Timestamp... choose either "utc" or "local" const DISPLAY_MESSAGES_ON_CONSOLE = 'yes'; // configures CloneEngine messages to display on console const RUN_TYPE = 'synchronous'; // choose to run operations either "synchronous" or "asynchronous" const STOP_ON_ERROR = 'yes'; // when running synchronously... upon an error: if 'yes' is selected, no further operations will be run

   //---configure CloneLogger----